CELEBRATING HOLIਹੋਲੀ ਕੀਨੀ ਸੰਤ ਸੇਵ ॥: Holee keenee Sant sev

 - At the final stage of the procession, the author vaguely remembers visitors talking about symbolic shoe-beating of Massa Rangarh (if we recall: Massa Rangarh was appointed in charge of Harmandir Sahib, in Amritsar, after the Harmandir Sahib premises were captured by the Mughal forces.
 While in charge of Harmandir Sahib, Massa Rangarh behaved in a most evil and offensive manner, hurting religious sentiments of Sikhs.
 He used the Parkarmaa (the area surrounding the Sarovar - the pool tank) as a stable for his horses and used the main Darbaar Sahib as dancing room, where prostitutes entertained him and his guests who would be smoking Hukka (tobacco) while watching the prostitutes entertain them.
 Around the building and premises he had posted armed guards to prevent the entry of anyone without permission.
 Finally he was finished by Bhai Sukha Singh Bhai Mehtab Singh.

-Now, who is "Sant" in the Gurbani?
+Now, who is "Sant" of the Gurbani?
 The Gurbani tells us as to who the real "Sant" is in the Gurmat (Wisdom of the Gurbani, SGGS):

-Now, the next question is: how one can go about serving the Lord, Parmeshar, Satigur, Gur...?
+Now, the next question is: how one can go about serving the Parmeshar, Satigur or Guru...?

 The SGGS urges us to serve with Shabad-Vichaar (Reflections on the Gur-Shabad, Brahm-Vichaar).